Gravity Games Bike: Street Vert Dirt

-Gravity Games Bike: Street Vert Dirt is a sports video game developed and published by Midway for the PlayStation 2 and the Xbox.
-It was released in North America on June 28, 2002 for the PlayStation 2 and on September 4, 2002 for the Xbox.
-It was the first, last and only game released under the Gravity Games license by Midway.
+Gravity Games Bike: Street Vert Dirt is a sports video game developed and published by Midway for the PlayStation 2 and Xbox.
+It was released in North America on June 27, 2002 for the PlayStation 2 and on September 4, 2002 for the Xbox.
+It was the only game released under the Gravity Games license by Midway.

 The game garnered mostly negative reception from critics.
 Reviewers criticized the game's broken gameplay, graphical glitches and collision detection problems.
 Some critics, however, praised the game's large level designs.
-It is considered to be one of the worst video games of all time.

 Gameplay

 Gravity Games Bike is a BMX video game and features gameplay similar to that of the Dave Mirra Freestyle BMX games.
 It features 21 characters and 10 levels.
 The player controls a BMX biker and is required to complete various goals within levels to unlock later courses.
 As the player performs tricks, they gain more points and fulfill requirements in the game.
 The control scheme is similar to that of the Dave Mirra games in that one button on the controller is used to perform tricks and another is used to modify the trick once it is performed.
 Unlike other similar games, Gravity Games Bike rewards the same number of points for performing the same trick repeatedly.
 The game has several different multiplayer modes.